odensc/yatpack/README.md

 Both the client and server are distributed as Docker images.
 The client runs on your Nano, and the server runs on your PC/VPS.

 #### 1. Client

-First you'll want to put your Nano into 5W mode to reduce power usage and prevent crashes while running off the power bank.
-Edit `/etc/nvpmodel.conf` and change `PM_CONFIG DEFAULT=` to 1.

 The Jetson Nano SD card image should come with Docker pre-installed, so simply run the below commands on your Nano. (you'll want to change `SRT_IP` to your server)